kierananthonypenrice/PlayVN/README.md

 Remove the two dashes at the front and replace the REPLACETHISPART section with the name of your .fnt file, but without the .fnt extension.

-PLEASE NOTE: I have not done *ANY* testing with this function and it may produce unpredictable results.
+PLEASE NOTE: I have not done *ANY* testing with this function, as it is not used in my game, and as such it may produce unpredictable results.

 ## Features